Project proposals for various works on school sites

 What needs to be done

-This procedure supports staff using the new FMWeb 2.0 system.
-It outlines the interim workflow solution for the project proposal section.
+This procedure supports staff using FMWeb 2.0.
+It outlines the workflow for the project proposal section.

-Most works on a school or department owned site must be approved and managed by School Infrastructure Asset Management, prior to any asset related works commencing, to ensure the safety and wellbeing of the school community.
+- must approve and manage most works on a school or department owned site, before any asset-related works begin.
+This is to ensure the safety and wellbeing of the school community

-• Compliance with the departments health and safety standards.
+- Compliance with the department’s Work health and safety policy.

 Types of asset maintenance work that a GA can do: